run-llama/llama_index/docs/docs/module_guides/deploying/agents/tools.md

 ### Return Direct

 You'll notice the option `return_direct` in the tool class constructor.
-If this is set to `True`, the response from the query engine is returned directly, without being interpreted and rewritten by the agent.
+If this is set to `True`, the response from an agent is returned directly, without being interpreted and rewritten by the agent.
 This can be helpful for decreasing runtime, or designing/specifying tools that will end the agent reasoning loop.

 For example, say you specify a tool: